devleaks/cockpitdecks-docs/docs/Deck.md

 Each [[Page]]  define the set of buttons on the deck device, what each button does when pressed or turned, and how it will appear on the deck device.
 The collection of pages that can be installed on a deck is called the [[Layout]] of the deck.

-In addition to the Pages it contains, a Deck defines deck-level attributes, such as the overall brightness of the device, or how to fill unused or undefined buttons.
+In addition to the Layout and the Pages it contains, a Deck defines deck-level attributes, such as the overall brightness of the device, or how to fill unused or undefined buttons.

-# Definition
+# Deck Definition

 Decks are declared in the `config.yaml` file in the `deckconfig` folder in the `decks` attribute.
 The `decks` attributes contains one or more decks as defined by the following attributes:

 ## Deck Attributes

 `name: StreamdeckMK2`
-Mandatory.
+**Mandatory**.
 Name of the deck.
+Must match the entry in secret.yaml file, it any.

-`type: streamdeck`
+`type: Stream Deck XL`
+**Mandatory**.
+Type of deck.
+This points at a very precise deck brand and model.
+The value must match one of the deck types Cockpitdecks recognizes.

+The types of deck models Cockpitdecks recognizes is displayed upon startup of the Cockpitdecks application.

+`brightness: 80`
 Optional.
-Type of deck.
-Streamdeck, Loupedeck, or Xtouchmini.
+Overall brightness of deck.
+Default to 100%.
+It might be necessary to adjust brightness at night or in low light environment.

 `layout: layout_folder_name`
 Optional.
 Name of the layout for this deck.
-Default to `default`.
+Default to name value `default`.
+See the next Section for more information.

-`brightness: 80`
+`default-homepage-name`
 Optional.
-Overall brightness of deck.
-Default to 100%.
+Default page name in layout.
+Default to `index`.

 `default-label-font: DIN Medium.ttf`
 Optional.
 Default font to use for deck.
 Default to DIN, which is provided with Cockpitdecks.